 But from this condition, one of three things will happen.
 First, the person may stop resisting, and submit to what the Holy Spirit is saying, and so, having understood that they are a sinner and in need of salvation because judgment is coming, they will believe in Jesus Christ for eternal life.
 They are now and forevermore a Christian.

-Second, the non-Christian may continue to resist throughout his or her life, and will die in a state of resistance and so go to eternal punishment.
+Second, the non-Christian may continue to resist throughout his or her life, and will die in a state of resistance and so go into eternal separation.
 They never believed, and so do not receive the benefits of eternal life.
 Such a person has not committed the unpardonable sin, but they do finish their life in a state of unbelief, and so are unable to enter into life with God after death.

 Finally, a person may get tired of always resisting, and may lash out in anger and blasphemy against the Holy Spirit for what He is trying to tell them.
 This person knowingly and maliciously rejects and slanders the Holy Spirit for His efforts to bring them to eternal life.
 This third and final option is the sin of blasphemy against the Holy Spirit.

 The result is that the Holy Spirit stops trying to convict them.
 They have once and for all chosen their path of rebellion.
 He will no longer convict them of their sin, of the offer of salvation, or of impending judgment.
 They have demanded to be left alone, and so their request will be honored.